C/1975 V1 (West): Orbit

 The comet has been more than 50 AU from the Sun since 2003.

+Physical characteristics

+A 2014 reanalysis of photometric observations of the comet during its perihelion in 1976 revealed that the dust particles emitted from its coma were a mixture of weakly refractive and highly refractive material, indicating the presence of Mg-rich silicates and amorphous carbon within the comet itself.
+The observed morphology of agglomerated debris is consistent to those found in other comets like 1P/Halley and Hale–Bopp.

+Emission lines of C2, CN, C3, CH, and NH2 were detected from the comet.
+Photometric observations of the comet's fragments about two months after it split apart had revealed an uneven distribution of the aforementioned compounds, indicating that the original nucleus was heterogeneous with significant composition variations in some areas.

 Nomenclature

 In the nomenclature of the time, it was known as Comet 1976 VI or Comet 1975n, but the modern nomenclature is C/1975 V1.
 (Note that "1976 VI" uses the Roman numeral VI = 6, while "C/1975 V1" is the letter V and the number 1).